bhumika1240/cmpn202-operating-systems/week4.md

 SSH was enabled to allow secure remote administration of the server.
 The SSH service was verified to be running correctly.

 ![SSH Status](images/week1/week4-ssh-status.png)

 **Security measures applied:**
 - SSH service enabled and started
-- Root login disabled
-- Password-based authentication disabled
-- Public key authentication enabled
+- Secure remote access configured using recommended settings

-These changes reduce the risk of brute-force attacks and unauthorized access.
+These measures help reduce the risk of unauthorised access and brute-force attacks.

 ---